Voodoo Molly Vintage is a small team based in Auckland, NZ. It is run by husband and wife team Lyall and Antonia Marino.

 Whilst the chemists were trying to tick every box on the list, the brand design process started.

-Antonia worked closely with her graphic designer/daughter Stevie to create a new brand identity which saw Voodoo Molly morph into Voodoo Molly Vintage.
+Antonia worked closely with her graphic designer/daughter Stevie to create a new brand identity which saw Voodoo Molly morph into two businesses -- Voodoo Molly Vintage and Mollies Make & Create.

-Gone was the 1950s-inspired “American Diner Sign" design with its pastel colours and animated feel.
+For Voodoo Molly, gone went the original 1950s-inspired “American Diner Sign" design with its pastel colours and animated feel.
 In came a new look with inspiration taken from Victorian advertising and old company seals.
 The pinstripe and stars were retained from the original branding, but a whole new colour palette and design image was adopted; a transformation befitting their optimistic plans.

 They just needed the paint.